Mohsem35/DevOps/Linux/VXLAN Docker Connectivity OpenvSwitch.md

+### Create communication between containers using openvswitch

 ![vxlan-demo](https://github.com/Mohsem35/DevOps/assets/58659448/39a7e998-9034-4004-ba44-2843db682910)

 #### Prerequisite
-- For this demo, as I am going to keep everything simple and only focus on _vxlan_ feature, anyone can deploy two VM on any hypervisor or virtualization technology.
+- For this demo, as I am going to keep everything simple and only focus on _vxlan_ feature, anyone can deploy two VMs on any hypervisor or virtualization technology.
-- Make sure they are on the **`same network`** thus hosts can communicate with each other.
+- Make sure they are on the **`same network`** so hosts can communicate with each other.
 - For communication purpose Uncomplicated Firewall **`(UFW/Firewalld)`** should be **`turned off`** on both VM.
 Otherwise, they can't ping with each other.

 ```
-# check ufw status
+# Check UFW status
 sudo systemctl status ufw
 ```
 ```
-# stop and disbale ufw
+# stop and disable ufw
 sudo systemctl stop ufw
 sudo systemctl disable ufw
 sudo systemctl status ufw